 Digital content is important for businesses to grow and expand.
 Content modeling helps by giving a visual representation of how the content should be structured for various parts of a webpage.

 That explains why content modeling is a huge selling point for Contentful's headless CMS.
-In this article, we'll explain how content modeling works in Contentful and help you get started on building your content model.
+In this article, we'll explain how Contentful content modeling works and help you get started on building your content model.

 What is Contentful?

 Contentful is a content management system that bridges the frontend and backend of a web application and is specifically designed for businesses to facilitate the maintenance of content on websites to increase efficiency and improve customer service.

 The backend of a web application is known as the content repository.
 An example of this would be Contentful.
 That’s where Contentful’s content modeling fits into the picture.

 Why Content Modeling is Important for Headless Users